COVID-19 MCO: 3 Most Asked Questions By Business Owners Answered

 For instance, If one of your customers placed an RM50 order from you, the true value of the order is only RM32.50 as the 35% (RM17.50) is paid to the delivery service provider.

-Instead, why not try Beep Delivery which has a low transaction fee of 2%.
+Instead, why not try Beep Delivery, which has a much lower commission fee.

 Last but not least, instead of feeling down, take the time to focus on: